 Channel center frequency = Channel starting frequency + Channel spacing × Channel number

-where channel starting frequency, channel spacing and channel number are as defined in Annex E.
+where channel starting frequency and channel spacing are as defined in Annex E.

+The OPERATING_CHANNEL parameter of PHYCONFIG_VECTOR is used to set up the operating channel number.
+The OPERATING_CHANNEL shall be set to 1, 3, 5, 7, 9, or 11.
+The relation between the channel number and OPERATING_CHANNEL is defined as follows:

+Channel number = ½ × (OPERATING_CHANNEL + 1)

 SP: